Atlantic Studies in History, Culture and Society

 Short Description

-Course content: the Master’s degree programme in Atlantic Studies is the only programme in the whole of Germany that addresses social, cultural, political and economic relations in the South Atlantic from the interdisciplinary perspective of the Humanities and Social Sciences.
+The Master's programme in "Atlantic Studies" is the only programme in Germany that offers students the opportunity to decide during their studies whether to study the social, cultural, political and economic relationships in the South Atlantic from a historical or interdisciplinary perspective of the humanities and social sciences!

 Particular advantages of the course:

-• Intensive support, the possibility to specialise during the programme.
+- Intensive support, the possibility to specialise during the programme

 Professional skills:

-• The Master’s degree programme in Atlantic Studies trains students to become regional and globalisation experts on the South Atlantic region “Latin America-Caribbean-Africa”.
-Graduates possess versatile language skills and intercultural skills, project management skills, and have undertaken unusual stays abroad.
+The Master’s degree programme in Atlantic Studies trains students to become regional and globalisation experts on the South Atlantic region between Latin America, the Caribbean and Africa, as well as historians who can work in project-oriented research and communication.
+Graduates possess versatile language skills and intercultural skills, project management skills, and have undertaken stays abroad in unique international contexts.

 Structure of the degree programme:

-Compulsory elective modules: Globalisation and Transcultural Spaces; Inequality, Power, Difference; Social, Religious and Cultural Movements; Violence and Conflict Resolution; Cultural Anthropology
+- Compulsory elective modules: Globalisation and Transcultural Spaces; Inequality, Power, Difference; Social, Religious and Cultural Movements; Violence and Conflict Resolution; Cultural Anthropology

 - Openness and the willingness to look beyond European and nation state perspectives of social contexts